 O’Malley captures the spirit of being a teenager – lonely, awkward, completely unsure about everything – really well.
 It’s the sort of book I would have loved twenty years ago.
 But now, in my 40s, I admire what it’s doing, but can’t quite connect to its feeling.
 I remember that age, but the memories have faded and the edges have dulled.
 Still, it’s a fine book, one I’ll share with my daughter when she reaches that age.

 E.T.
 The Extra Terrestrial

 I got to see E.T. on the big screen with my wife and daughter.
 It was magical.
-I wrote a thing about it which you can read here.
+I wrote a thing about it which you can read.

-Several months ago, I watched Brian DePalma’s Blow Out which was clearly influenced by Michlelangelo Antonioni’s film Blow-up.
+Several months ago, I watched Brian DePalma’s Blow Out which was clearly influenced by Michelangelo Antonioni’s film Blow-Up.
 This week I decided to watch that movie.
-It is mostly known today for its ample nudity and sexuality (all of which is pretty tame by todays standards but was outrageous in 1966).
+It is mostly known today for its ample nudity and sexuality (all of which is pretty tame by today’s standards but was outrageous in 1966).
 Partially because of this, it became a big hit and became one of the final gasps of the old Hayes Code (the MPAA rating system came into full effect just two years later).